Using Acquire and Release Semantics for Synchronization

 Compared with Armv7, Armv8 is added with load-acquire (LDLARB, LDLARH, and LDLAR) and store-release (STLLRB, STLLRH, and STLLR) instructions to support semantics in the C++ atomic library.
 These instructions can be interpreted as a half-barrier.
 These half-barrier instructions are executed more efficiently than full-barrier instructions.
 Therefore, when this type of barrier can be used, the acquire and release semantics are used for synchronization between threads.

-Read-Acquire is used to modify the memory read instruction.
-A read-acquire instruction prevents the subsequent memory operation instructions from being executed in advance.
-That is, the subsequent memory operation instructions cannot cross the barrier during rearrangement.
+Read-acquire is used to modify the memory read instruction.
+A read-acquire instruction prevents its subsequent memory operation instructions from being executed out of order.
+That is, the subsequent memory operation instructions cannot be reordered to precede the barrier.

-Write-Release is used to modify a memory write instruction.
-A write-release write instruction prevents the memory operation instructions from being executed until the write instruction is completed.
-That is, the memory operation instructions before the write instruction cannot cross the barrier during rearrangement.
+Write-release is used to modify the memory write instruction.
+A write-release instruction prevents its preceding memory operation instructions from being reordered to execute after the write.
+That is, the preceding memory operation instructions cannot be reordered to follow the barrier.

 To further improve the performance, you can rewrite the code in the first example in Porting the Compiler Memory Barriers as follows: